 Proposed California Telehealth Regulation: Board of Psychology Comment Period

 This week, the California Board of Psychology (BoP) issued an alert announcing that it filed a Public Notice of Proposed Regulatory Action with the California Office of Administrative Law to proposed new California Telehealth Regulation.
-Adding section 1396.8 of Title 16 of the California Code of Regulations, this proposal establishes standards of practice for providing services via telehealth by licensed California psychologists and psychology trainees.
+Adding section 1396.8 of Title 16 of the code of California Telehealth Regulations, this proposal establishes standards of practice for providing services via telehealth by licensed California psychologists and psychology trainees.
 Showing leadership in the area of telehealth, this proposed legislation is designed to support clients or patients between regularly scheduled office visits or while they are temporarily located outside of this State.

 Focus of Proposed California Telehealth Regulation